Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 ### 8.19.1 Rviz2 Introduction

-During the process of robot development, if we only analyze various functionalities from a data perspective, it’s challenging to quickly grasp the the data’s effect.
+During the process of robot development, if we only analyze various functionalities from a data perspective, it's challenging to quickly grasp the the data's effect.
 For example, with robot models, we need to know what our designed model looks like, as well as the positions of numerous coordinate systems within the model during the motion process.

 For instance, in tasks like motion planning for robotic arms or autonomous navigation for mobile robots, it's essential to visualize the surrounding environment, the planned trajectory, and sensor data such as cameras, 3D cameras, LiDAR, etc. Data is used for computation, but visualization effects are intended for human understanding.